marcmylemans/marcmylemans.github.io/_posts/2026-07-13-cloudconnexa-intune-zero-trust-remote-access.md

 ```
 {: file="PowerShell (Administrator)" }

-`[VERIFY: winget package ID OpenVPNTechnologies.OpenVPNConnect]` Launch it, import the connection profile, sign in, done.
+Launch it, import the connection profile, sign in, done.
 For one box that is the whole story.
 The rest of this post is about doing it for fifty boxes without touching any of them.

 ## Step 7: Deploy to a fleet with Intune, Cloud ID pre-filled